knpuniversity/symfony4/knpu/ep1-stellar/flex-recipes.md

 Oh, and I won't show it right now, but Flex is even smart enough to *uninstall* the recipes when you *remove* a package.
-That makes testing out new packages fast and safe.
+That makes testing out new packages fast and easy.

 ## The Recipes Repository

 So you might be wondering... where do these recipes live?
 Great question!
-They live in... the *cloud*.
+They live... in the *cloud*.
 I mean, they live on GitHub.
-On `symfony.sh`, click "Recipe" on the Security checker.
-Ah, it takes us to the `symfony/recipse` repository.
+On `symfony.sh`, click "Recipe" next to the Security checker.
+Ah, it takes us to the `symfony/recipes` repository.
 Here, you can see what files will be added and a few other changes described in `manifest.json`.

 All recipes either live in this repository, or another one called `symfony/recipes-contrib`.
 There's no important difference between the two repositories: but the official recipes